WestPeakResearch/WestPeakWebsite/src/content/Home/hiring.md

 # Join Us

-Learn with a group of passionate like-minded students from UBC interested in finance and the capital markets.
+Join UBC’s leading finance and capital markets student club.
+Learn financial modeling, write equity research reports, connect with alumni in global finance, and prepare for careers in the capital markets.